openprocurement/openregistry.assets.bounce/docs/source/standard/asset.rst

     The additional parameter with a value `test`.

 :assetType:
-    string, auto-generated, read-only
+    string, required

     Type of the given asset.
-The only value is domain.
+The only value is `domain`.

 :sandboxParameters:
    string, optional